bhebert/TheZeroBetaRate/README PYTHON.md

 ​	  f) python3 A3_summary_statistics.py

 ​			i) generates summary statistics tables in the appendix and files for illustration.
 These files are not needed to run the estimation.
+			ii) takes about one minute on a 2021 M1 Macbook pro

 ​